Download a Monthly or Yearly Calendar Excel Template

 To email your calendar:

-- On the left-hand toolbar, click the envelope icon.
+- Above the toolbar, click File.

 - Select Send as Attachment.